 Imagine a parent's worry when it comes to their child's health, especially concerning vaccinations.
-Vaccines, designed to protect against harmful diseases, often become subjects of intense debate and scrutiny.
-One such debate revolves around the MMR vaccine—a combined vaccine against measles, mumps, and rubella—and its use in Japan.
+Which means vaccines, designed to protect against harmful diseases, often become subjects of intense debate and scrutiny.
+One such debate revolves around the MMR vaccine—a combined vaccine against measles, mumps, and rubella—and its use in Japan Most people skip this — try not to..

 Over the years, numerous claims have surfaced regarding Japan's stance on the MMR vaccine, with some asserting that the country banned it due to severe adverse effects.
 The truth, however, is complex and nuanced, involving a series of historical events, policy changes, and public health considerations.
 Understanding the full story requires a deep dive into Japan's vaccination history, the specific issues encountered with the MMR vaccine, and the alternative strategies the country adopted to combat these diseases.